wixplosives/stylable.io/index.md

 ## Demo Project

 You can download our [Mr. Potato Bruce project](https://github.com/wix/potato-bruce) from GitHub.
-It's a demo application showcasing the features and typed style API.
-You can see the working site [here](https://potatobruce.io/).
+It's a [demo application](https://potatobruce.io/) showcasing the features and typed style API.
+Bruce explains it in his React Europe 2018 talk:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YRhJZZsTEvQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Play with it and let us know what you think!